 Calculating the chemical energy in a reaction simply involves subtracting the energy of the products from the energy of the reactants.
 The difference is either released or absorbed as heat.
 If the energy of the products is greater than the energy of the reactants, heat is absorbed.
 If the energy of the products is lesser than the energy of the reactants, heat is released.

-Theoretically, the type of reaction can actually be predicted, whether endothermic or exothermic.
-However, the precise amount of energy must still be experimentally determined.
+Theoretically, the type of reaction can actually be predicted, whether it is endothermic or exothermic.
+However, the precise amount of energy must still be experimentally determined through chemical testing and other processes.

-Chemical energy has many uses.
-Predominantly, it’s used by almost all life-supporting functions, from respiration and metabolism to photosynthesis.
+Chemical energy powers diverse processes in our world.
+It’s used by almost all life-supporting functions, from respiration and metabolism to photosynthesis.
 To put it simply, every living thing needs chemical energy in order to survive, whether this is consumed from organic food or inorganic compounds.

 But chemical energy isn’t just used inside the body.
 In fact, humanity’s largest use of energy to date is fossil fuel, which is used to power industries, transportation, and electricity.
 Batteries are another common source of chemical energy, and they convert this into electrical energy that is then stored away for later use.